 What to Do

 You haven’t been to Palm Beach if you haven’t indulged in a little bit of retail therapy.
-For the ultimate window shopping experience, check out the thriving storefront scene along Worth Avenue where you’ll find international designer names such as Chanel, Max Mara and Gucci to well-known local boutiques such as Marley’s Palm Beach Collection.
-Follow up a morning of shopping with an afternoon of relaxation at the Eau Palm Beach Resort & Spa, the perfect pace to be pampered like royalty.
-From March 28 to 31, the 2019 edition of the Palm Beach Yacht Show is one of the premier boating exhibitions in the United States.
-This year’s show is set to feature more than $1.2-bilion worth of yachts and accessories that range from 8-foot inflatables to the latest 300-meter superyachts.
-Prepare yourself for the can’t-miss exhibition by checking out our Event Guide to the 2019 Palm Beach Yacht Show.
+For the ultimate window shopping experience, check out the thriving storefront scene along Worth Avenue where you’ll find a plethora of international designer names – from Chanel, Max Mara and Gucci to well-known local boutiques such as Marley’s Palm Beach Collection.
+Follow up a morning of shopping with an afternoon of relaxation at the Eau Palm Beach Spa, the perfect pace to be pampered like royalty.
+Designed for playful relaxation, this enormous 42,000 sqft space delivers an indulgent affair that begins with a glass of champagne and ends with pure bliss.

 What to Pack